medic/cht-docs/content/en/contribute/code/core/deploy-on-eks.md

 ## Request permission

-1. [Create a ticket](https://github.com/medic/medic-infrastructure/issues/new) to get your DNS and Namespace created for EKS, which  should match eachother.
-For me, `mrjones-dev` name space would match `mrjones.dev.medicmobile.org` DNS.
-The ticket should include requesting access to be granted EKS access.
+1. [Create a ticket](https://github.com/medic/medic-infrastructure/issues/new) to get your DNS and Namespace created for EKS, which should match each other.
+As an example, a `USERNAME-dev` name space would match `USERNAME.dev.medicmobile.org` DNS.
+The ticket should include requesting EKS access to be granted.
 2. Once you get your AWS account invite  (see prior step), follow the [CLI setup guide](https://github.com/medic/medic-infrastructure/blob/master/terraform/aws/dev/eks/access/README.md).

 **NB** - Security key (eg Yubikey) users need to add a TOTP MFA too!
 CLI requires the TOTP values (6-digit number) and security keys are not supported.
 Security keys can only be used on web logins.